BYU-ITC-210/BYU-ITC-210.github.io/HW6-Regex.md

 ## Scenario 2: Recognizing Social Security Numbers

 You have recently taken over a website for a government agency.
 The last webmaster was very irresponsible.
-Users were required to enter their social security numbers, and the last webmaster stored these in a file named info.txt in plain-text.
+Users were required to enter their social security numbers, and the last webmaster stored these in a file named info.txt in plain text.
 Write a regular expression to recognize social security numbers whether or not they include the dashes.

 Hints: